carbon-design-system/carbon-labs/docs/support-for-carbon-v10.md

 #### Verifying your prefix changes

-If you have multiple packages and dependencies you will need to ensure the all of the packages have the prefix updates.
+If you have multiple packages and dependencies you will need to ensure that all of the packages have the prefix updates.

 In addition, if you are dependant on other projects like `@carbon/ibm-products`